UAAP Season 81 basketball tournaments: Stepladder semifinals

-Stepladder round 1
+(3) Adamson vs. (4) UST

 This is a one-game playoff.
 Adamson last faced UST in the semifinals in 2011 in which the Lady Falcons won.

-Stepladder round 2
+(2) FEU vs. (4) UST

 FEU holds the twice to beat advantage.
 The Lady Tamaraws last faced the Tigresses in the first round of last year's stepladder semifinals where UST won.

 Finals

 The NU Lady Bulldogs advance to the best-of-three finals by winning all 14 elimination round games.
 The Lady Bulldogs have not lost for 78 consecutive games, and have swept the elimination round for the past five seasons.
 This is a rematch of the 2014 Finals where the Lady Bulldogs won, and was the last Finals appearance of the Lady Tamaraws.